shimaore/esl/README.md

 Alternative
 -----------

-This module should be more convenient if you've already coded for Node.js and are used to its [`http` interface](http://nodejs.org/api/http.html) and the `EventEmitter` pattern.
+The present module should be more convenient if you've already coded for Node.js and are used to its [`http` interface](http://nodejs.org/api/http.html) and the `EventEmitter` pattern.
 If you are coming from the world of FreeSwitch and are used to the Event Socket Library API, you might want to try [node-esl](https://github.com/englercj/node-esl).